mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a simple connection oriented UDP protocol for games with dedicated servers.
+**netcode.io** is a simple connection-oriented UDP protocol for games with dedicated servers.

-The benefit of netcode.io is that you can seamlessly transfer client authentication from your web backend to the UDP session between a client and your dedicated server.
-Clients are not able to connect to your UDP server without this authentication.
+The primary benefit of netcode.io is that you can seamlessly transfer client authentication from your web backend to the UDP session between a client and your dedicated server.
+Clients are not able to connect to your dedicated server without this authentication.

+netcode.io also provides secure communication over UDP with encrypted and signed packets, protecting against MITM attacks, and replay protection so an attacker cannot attack your protocol by replaying captured packets.

+It takes great care to ensure that all UDP response packets are smaller than request packets, to avoid your dedicated server being used as part of a DDoS amplification attack.

 # Source Code